Burgestrand/Hallon/README.markdown

 For more information about audio support in Hallon, see the section "Audio support" below.

+### Contact details

+- __Got questions?__ Ask on the mailing list: <https://groups.google.com/d/forum/ruby-hallon>
+- __Found a bug?__ Report an issue: <https://github.com/Burgestrand/Hallon/issues/new>
+- __Have feedback?__ I ❤ feedback!
+Please send it to the mailing list.

+If you for some reason cannot use the mailing list or GitHub issue tracker you may contact me directly.
+My email is found on [my GitHub profile](https://github.com/Burgestrand), and I’m also available as [@burgestrand on twitter](https://twitter.com/Burgestrand).

 Hallon and Spotify objects
 --------------------------
 All objects from libspotify have a counterpart in Hallon, and just like in libspotify the objects are populated with information as it becomes available.
 All objects that behave in this way respond to `#loaded?`, which’ll return true if the object has been populated with data.